 Learn how to serge the perfect hem with the blind hem foot! (plus grab a copy of my free shortie pattern)

-Of the three pairs of shorties I finished today, I left one the pattern recommended length (the dark blue pair the recommended length, so she could wear them around as shorts and they wouldn’t be too short.
-For the other two pair, I took about an inch/inch and a half off so they wouldn’t be seen under her shorter skirts.
+Of the three pairs of shorties I finished today, I left one the pattern recommended length (the dark blue pair) so she could wear them around as shorts and they wouldn’t be too short.
+For the other two pair, I took about an inch and a half off so they wouldn’t be seen under her shorter skirts.

 I really like sewing with knits and most of my everyday wardrobe is knitwear.
 (Not including bottoms, though even my denim has a high percentage of stretch.)
 As knits become more popular, the selection is getting so much better.